oveleon/contao-be-field-dependency/README.md

 Parameter | Default | Description
 ---------- | ----------- | -----------
 `autoSubmit` | true | Referenced fields in `dependsOn` automatically get the "submitOnChange" evaluation set.
 Should this parameter be set to `false`, the evaluation must be added manually.
 `tables` | (see above) | List of tables where `dependsOn` may be taken into account.
-When adding your own tables, the defaults will be overwritten, please add all tables again.
+If you add your own tables, the default settings will be overwritten and you will have to set them yourself.